Search

 Even if this math works, is it possible to actually make all these batteries?

 Even if we reduce the number of batteries required for a clean energy future, it is still a massive amount.
 Is it even possible to make this many?
 The answer is yes and we will get this level of global battery manufacturing faster than most people realize.
 Logan Goldie-Scot, head of energy storage at Bloomberg New Energy Finance (BNEF) told Greentech Media that in 2023, Europe will have almost 200 GWh of battery factory capacity, the US will have 130 GWh, and China will have a whopping 800 GWh that year.
 Altogether, this means that each year, the world will produce a staggering 1,200 GWh of new batteries.
-By comparison, Tesla’s famous gigafactory, the largest battery factory in the world today, is targeting a relatively small 35 GWh per year[3].
+By comparison, Tesla’s famous gigafactory, the largest battery factory in the world today, is targeting a relatively small 35 GWh per year((“Tesla Gigafactory 1 battery cell production is still limited to about 23 GWh, says Elon Musk,”electrek, April 14, 2019)).

-To be fair, most of the global factory capacity cited by BNEF will go towards making electric cars, creating enough batteries to build 20,000,000 electric cars per year [4].
+To be fair, most of the global factory capacity cited by BNEF will go towards making electric cars, creating enough batteries to build 20,000,000 electric cars per year ((Cost – Batteries (bc).xls, tab bc.1, Freeing Energy)).
 But an even more exciting perspective on the tsunami of new batteries is that these numbers are not like oil, or coal, or any other fuel that gets used up each year, requiring more to be dug up the following year.
 The usable capacity of these annual battery numbers is cumulative.
 This means each year’s battery factory output adds to the total available battery capacity in the world.
 If we have 2,000 GWh in 2023, BNEF’s projections mean we’ll have 3,200 GWh in 2024 and 4,400 GWh in 2025 and so on.

 What can we do with all these batteries?

 Given BNEF’s forecasts, is it feasible to manufacture enough batteries to power the full US electric grid with clean energy from solar and wind?
-Using data from the US Energy Information Administration, the entire US consumes 5,735 GWh of electricity each night (on average) [5].
-Building on BNEF’s forecast, the world’s battery factories will have created 5,600 GWh of cumulative storage by 2026, enough (at least on paper) for the US to be powered 24-hours a day from clean energy [6].
+Using data from the US Energy Information Administration, the entire US consumes 5,735 GWh of electricity each night (on average)2.
+Building on BNEF’s forecast, the world’s battery factories will have created 5,600 GWh of cumulative storage by 2026, enough (at least on paper) for the US to be powered 24-hours a day from clean energy3.
 This is just 8 years away!

 Even though BNEF’s battery forecasts are focused on electric vehicles, the sheer capacity and cumulative nature of batteries (vs fuels) mean we have the ability to readily create all the storage we need in relatively short order.